lucasvog/node-network-link-conditioner/README.md

 Disables the Network Link Conditioner.

 **`getProfileNames()`**
-Gets all available Profiles as an array of strings.
+Gets all available profiles as an array of strings.

 **`setProfile(NameAsString)`**
 Sets a profile.
 The name has to be a string.